zhurui0509/cv/_pages/about.md

 Background
 ======
 I received my Ph.D. from the [Department of Geography](https://www.geog.ucsb.edu/), [University of California, Santa Barbara](https://www.ucsb.edu/).
 I obtained a M.S. degree in Information Sciences from the [School of Computing and Information](https://www.sci.pitt.edu/), [University of Pittsburgh](https://www.pitt.edu/) and a B.S. degree in Information Management from the School of Information Management, Shanxi University of Finance and Economics, China.
-I have also worked as a Postdoctoral Scholar at the [Center for Spatial Studies, University of California, Santa Barbara](https://spatial.ucsb.edu/) and a summer data science intern at the [Geospatial Science and Human Security Division, Oak Ridge National Laboratory, US](https://www.ornl.gov/gshsd).
+I have also worked as a Postdoctoral Scholar at the [Center for Spatial Studies, University of California, Santa Barbara](https://spatial.ucsb.edu/) and a data science intern at the [Geospatial Science and Human Security Division, Oak Ridge National Laboratory, US](https://www.ornl.gov/gshsd).

 <span>Prospective Students/Scholars</span>
 ======